prajwal6162/prajwal6162/README.md

 # 👨‍💻 Prajwalsingh
  Hi!
-I’m Prajwal, a passionate learner in DevOps and Cloud Computing.\
+I’m Prajwalsingh, a passionate learner in DevOps and Cloud Computing.\
  I love automating infrastructure, building reliable cloud-native systems, and solving real-world challenges with code and infrastructure.
 ---